ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 deviations.
 The preview honors the logging helper above (channels are reduced across batch/temporal dimensions) so it is useful for spotting channels that dominate the energy budget before experimenting with per-channel blends.
+Each bar carries the channel index below it, while the y-axis shows min/max values so you can gauge scale quickly; the panel labels make it clear that the blue section corresponds to means and the orange section to standard deviations.

 | Field | Type | Default | Purpose |
 |-------|------|---------|---------|